More

 You can wrestle with built-in Mac settings, jump through menus, and hope users don’t find a way around it.
 Or you can take five minutes, set up Scalefusion, and actually own the browsing experience on every Mac you manage.

-When you’re serious about focus, security, and scaling without chaos, guesswork isn’t good enough.
+When you’re serious about focus, security, and scaling, guesswork isn’t good enough.

 Lock it.